On this page:

 - Upper-Division Latin Classes: Students must take 3 upper-division Latin classes from the listed offerings.
 Course numbers may be repeated with different authors.

-- Upper-Division Classics Classes: Students must take 4 upper-division classics classes from the listed offerings.
+- Advanced Classics Classes: Students must take 4 upper-division classics classes from the listed offerings.
 Courses may be repeated with different subjects.
-Students may substitute Latin classes beyond those required for the major, or Greek classes, for any of the upper level classics electives.
+Students may substitute Latin classes beyond those required for the major, or Greek classes, for any of the upper-level classics electives.

 Undergraduate Education Requirements

-Students pursuing Latin Licensure simultaneously enroll in the Multi-Age World Languages program, an undergraduate licensure program offered through the College of Education and Human Services.
+Students pursuing Latin Licensure simultaneously enroll in the Multi-Age World Languages program, an undergraduate licensure program offered through the College of Health, Education, and Human Services.

 - ED 2600 Introduction to Education, 3 credit hours